ISSSV1855 – International Politics

 Teaching

 Active participation throughout the course is expected of the students, and attendance during realtime lectures, seminars and discussions is required.
-The parts of the course based on recorded materials can be accessed by the students at any time.
+Students must attend a minimum of 75% of the lectures in order to take the final exam.

 Examination

-The course includes a final written take home examination.
+The course includes a final written examination, which lasts for 2 hours.

 Submit assignments in Inspera